 I add plain cocoa to coffee to give it a chocolately flavor.
 I use cream in my coffee, so that gives it a better mouth feel as well.
 If you need to make it sweeter you can try one of the zero carb sweeteners and see which one you like.

-There is no such thing as the final success in life.
-What is really meaningful is the courage to face the next minute, hour, day.
+---- There is no such thing as the final success in life.
+What is really meaningful is the courage to face the next minute, the next hour, the next day.

 Winter is coming, and I'm looking for alternatives to your typical hot cocoa, tea, and coffee.
 I drink coffee with lots of sweet stuff added to it, so that's not gonna fly anymore.
 I drink tea on its own, but sometimes I want something that's a little more full-bodied, like hot cocoa or chai, but without all the calories and not as sweet.
 Anyone have any good alternatives, or maybe an altered recipe?
 Thanks!